 Through our long-term and thorough section analysis approach, we found six types of percentage questions that each have different methods to assist in identifying them and solving them quickly.
 You must know what question type you are looking at in order to be able to apply the suitable method and thus, solve the question quickly.

 All the question banks we reviewed offer good variety and difficulty levels for AR.
 We do as well, but this is not where the difference is.
 Once someone tells you what a pattern is, it is pretty easy to see it.
 But the right question to ask yourself is, would you have seen it?
 How can you ensure that you will see it next time?
 We have emphasised our teaching method in the answer explanations for AR so that, for each question, we teach you the approach that would enable you to have seen the pattern, rather than just directly telling you what the pattern is.

 With SJT, we have found again that most question banks have good quality passages and questions that reflect appropriateness and importance topics seen in the real exam.
 The difference we provide once more is in our explanation of how to eliminate answer choices and be sure you have the correct answer.
 Many students use their previous experience or “gut” to pick the correct answer in SJT, but that only works half the time.
 For a more reliable SJT score, knowing how to eliminate two answer choices fast and how to discriminate between the remaining two matters more than the number of questions you practice.
 If any of our explanations are not clear enough to you, just ask us, and a tutor will clarify this free of charge.

-Our question bank currently has 5,000 questions to help you practise as of early June 2021
+Our question bank currently has over 5,000 questions to help you practise.